aarons-talks/2018-12-12-KubeCon-North-America/README.md

 draft delete
 ```

-And clean up the files that Draft created with:
+And clean up the local files that Draft created (when you ran `draft init`) with:

 ```console
 make clean